simongravelle/nmrformd/README.rst

 	pip install .

-You can run the test using pytest:
+You can run the tests using pytest:

 .. code-block:: bash

 	cd tests
-	pytest mytest.py
+	pytest .

-.. inclusion-readme-installation-end
 .. inclusion-basic-intro-start

 Basic example